 Are Coyotes Scavengers?

-How Does A Coyotes Diet Affect Their Anatomy?
+Does Their Diet Affect Their Anatomy?

-Can Coyotes Adapt To Different Diets?
+Do Coyotes Adapt To Different Diets?

-The perfect time for a coyote to hunt is when it is dark but also during the early morning time in urban places.
+Coyotes will generally hunt at night, particularly in urban areas.
+The perfect time for a coyote to hunt is when it is dark and during the early morning time in urban places.

 How do Coyotes Hunt?

+Coyotes hunt alone but will also join up with others to hunt.
 Coyotes hunt alone and in packs, depending on the size of their prey.
 If there is a much larger animal, a single coyote will not hunt it alone.
-Coyotes are very intelligent and will not risk injury or death to eat their next meal.
+Coyotes are intelligent and will not risk injury or death to eat their next meal.